 The Old Cahawba Park also offers a perfect opportunity for bird watching.
 It of one of the featured Black Belt sites included on the Alabama Birding Trails.

 Directions: From Selma, take Highway 22 west 9 miles.
 Turn left onto County Road 9 and follow this 5 miles.
 Turn left onto County Road 2 and follow this into the park.
-GPS coordinates for the Old Cahawba Park’s Welcome Center are 32.319528, -87.104472.
+Following is a map that shows the location of the entrance to the park: Old Cahawba Archaeological Park – Google Maps.

 Captions on the photographs at the top provide additional details about the park